Texas A&M's Aggie Park is halfway through completion

 By June, a complete twenty acres will be dedicated to the park, and by the fall of 2023 a $50 million, two-story, 79,000-square-foot building will be completed to house large campus events.

-Porter Garner, the association’s president and CEO, said she is very excited with the progress and timeline for the park this fall.
+Porter Garner, the association’s president and CEO, said he is excited with the progress and timeline for the park this fall.

 “This premier green space will soon bring together the Aggie Network for celebration, relaxation and inspiration,” Garner said.